Not Accepting Guests

 All of my contacts with people from CS have been really positive.

 Foreign & independent films, languages, software design, hiking in the mountains, puzzles, code, art/sculpture especially clay, fiber arts (knitting, spinning, weaving, dyeing).
 I've recently been recycling the wool from sweaters, which I sometimes dye before knitting it up again.
 I love spinning and have knit some hats from llama wool that I have spun.

 Music, Movies, and Books

-My favorite film of the moment is "Quartet," Dustin Hoffman's first directorial effort, which I think was pretty near perfect.
+My favorite film of the moment used to be "Quartet," Dustin Hoffman's first directorial effort, which I think was pretty near perfect.
+I have also liked "Memento" and many, many others.

 One Amazing Thing I’ve Done